samueloph/samueloph.github.io/content/blog/debian_curl_now_supports_http3/index.md

 easy](https://salsa.debian.org/debian/curl/-/commit/37820dad3612d1b13a9fb9550b1726b998c80cfc)
 on the packaging level, but we have to consider the chances of this change breaking our users' environments.

+#### Update (October 2025): Switching back to OpenSSL

+Once OpenSSL's HTTP/3 support was stable and performant enough, the temporary arrangement with the GnuTLS backend had served its purpose.
+In October 2025, before the freeze for Debian 13/trixie, curl 8.16.0-2 switched the curl CLI back to the OpenSSL backend, now built with HTTP/3 support enabled directly.

+The GnuTLS libcurl continues to be shipped and supports HTTP/3 as before; this change only affects which backend the curl CLI binary itself links against.

 # Ensuring there are no breakages